alexisphilip/alexisphilip.fr/content/pages-md/about-me.md

 # Things I like to do

-- Programming;
+- Programming 💻;
-- Building things (keyboards, mainly);
+- Building things (keyboards ⌨, mainly);
-- 3D printing;
+- 3D printing 🛌;
-- Piano;
+- Piano 🎹;
-- Solving weird puzzles, like giant Rubik's Cubes.
+- Solving weird puzzles, like giant Rubik's Cubes 🎲.